JKT48: 2011–2012: Formation

-2013–2020: Ups and downs
+2013–2017: The Golden Era of JKT48

 JKT48 was scheduled to release its debut album in January 2013, but production was hampered because of flooding in Jakarta.
 To celebrate the release, the group's management team had distributed 100,000 free CD singles.
 Each single featured an Indonesian version of one of four songs: "Heavy Rotation"; "Kimi no Koto ga Suki Dakara"; "Baby!
 Baby!
-Baby!"; and "Ponytail to Shushu".
-Members, some of whom had been directly affected by the flooding, later held a charity event in order to raise funds for the city's relief efforts.
+Baby!"; or "Ponytail to Shushu".
+Members, some of whom had been directly affected by the flooding, later held a charity event to raise funds for the city's relief efforts.
 The debut album, entitled Heavy Rotation, had a limited release at the JKT48 Theater on 16 February 2013 and went on sale in music stores nationwide on 2 March.
 All of the four songs aforementioned were included in the album.
 Throughout 2013, JKT48 released four singles: "River" (11 May), "Apakah Apakah Kau Melihat Mentari Senja?"
 (3 July), "Fortune Cookie yang Mencinta" (21 August), and "Musim Panas Sounds Good!"
 (26 November).
 The third single was released concurrently with its parent group AKB48.

 On 28 January 2014, JKT48 announced the names of 63 finalists who were vying to become JKT48 trainees in the third generation.
-On 15 February, the group announced and performed its fifth single "Flying Get".
-On 24 February 2014, Rina Chikano was transferred from AKB48 to JKT48, with Aki Takajo and Rena Nozawa's concurrent positions were cancelled.
+On 15 February, the group announced and performed their fifth single "Flying Get".
+On 24 February 2014, Rina Chikano was transferred from AKB48 to JKT48, with Aki Takajo and Rena Nozawa's concurrent positions being cancelled.

 On 26 April 2014, JKT48 finished its first annual senbatsu election, with the 16 ranked members going to appear in JKT48's 6th single, Gingham Check, released on 11 June 2014.
 On 27 August 2014 the group released "Papan Penanda Isi Hati", with Shania Junianatha taking the center position for the first time, and Rina Chikano and Thalia Ivanka Elizabeth appearing in the senbatsu for the first time.
-The single was released concurrently with AKB48, the second consecutive year of such.
+The single was released concurrently with AKB48, the second consecutive year of such an event.
 The group's 8th single, "Angin Sedang Berhembus", was released on 24 December 2014.

 On 20 February 2015, JKT48 held a collaboration concert with AKB48 in Jakarta.
-15 members of AKB48 was sent to Jakarta for the concert, including Yui Yokoyama, Rie Kitahara and Asuka Kuramochi.
-On 27 March 2015, JKT48 released its 9th single, Pareo wa Emerald.
+A total of 15 members of AKB48 were sent to Jakarta for the concert, including Yui Yokoyama, Rie Kitahara and Asuka Kuramochi.
+On 27 March 2015, JKT48 released its 9th single, "Pareo wa Emerald".

-On 2 May 2015, JKT48 held its second senbatsu election, with the 16 ranking members are featured in the group's 10th single Kibōteki Refrain, Jessica Veranda displaced Melody Laksani to win the election.
-On 26 August 2015, JKT48 released its 11th single, Halloween Night, the third consecutive year of concurrent single release with AKB48.
+On 2 May 2015, JKT48 held its second senbatsu election, with the 16 ranking members featured in the group's 10th single "Kibōteki Refrain", Jessica Veranda displaced Melody Laksani to win the election.
+On 26 August 2015, JKT48 released its 11th single, "Halloween Night", the third consecutive year of a concurrent single release with AKB48.

-On 21 March 2017, JKT48 general manager Jiro Inao committed suicide by hanging at his house in South Tangerang, Banten, Indonesia, possibly due to "work pressure".
+On 21 March 2017, JKT48 general manager Jiro Inao committed suicide by hanging at his house in South Tangerang, Banten, Indonesia.

-In an attempt to attract young spectators, the Indonesia Asian Games Organizing Committee (INASGOC) collaborated with the group during the 2018 Asian Games.
-They performed in select sporting events between 19 August and 1 September in a group consisted of eight members from each of its teams.